Why Sunnyvale

 Birthing centers: what matters

-El Camino Health Mountain View is the default in-network L&D for most Sunnyvale PPO family buyers.
+El Camino Health Mountain View is the default in-network L&D for most Sunnyvale PPO buyers.
 Level III NICU in collaboration with Stanford Medicine handles babies as young as 23 weeks gestation, which means most pregnancies (including significant prematurity) can be managed in-hospital without transfer.
 Private birthing suites with wireless patient monitoring.

 Kaiser Santa Clara is the in-network destination for Kaiser membersand Kaiser Sunnyvale Medical Offices handle outpatient care so prenatal visits stay in-city.